Arksyd96/content-based-image-retrieval-keras/README.md

-# content-based-image-retrieval-keras
+# denoising-autoencoder-keras
-Content-based image retrieval with Keras and TensorFlow using autoencoders
+### Using autoencoders to denoise images using Keras and Deep Learning.
+*You can find comments with the code*